Format, validate, and beautify your JSON data online. Minify or prettify JSON with syntax highlighting.

 For nested JSON with many levels, use the collapse/expand feature to focus on specific sections without getting lost in the overall structure.

-A JSON Formatter is a tool that takes raw, minified, or poorly structured JSON data and transforms it into a well-organized, human-readable format with proper indentation.
-Developers need JSON formatters daily when working with API responses, debugging data structures, reviewing configuration files, and preparing documentation.
-Without formatting, complex nested JSON objects appear as a single long line that is nearly impossible to read and debug.
+A JSON Formatter transforms raw or minified JSON data into a well-organized, human-readable format with proper indentation.
+Developers need JSON formatters daily when working with API responses, debugging data structures, and reviewing configuration files.
+Without formatting, complex nested JSON objects appear as a single unreadable line.

-Yes, your data is completely safe.
+Yes, completely safe.
 This JSON formatter runs entirely in your browser using client-side JavaScript.
-Your JSON data is never sent to any server, never stored in any database, and never logged anywhere.
-The processing happens locally on your device, which means even sensitive data like API keys, credentials, and private configuration can be formatted without any privacy concerns.
+Your data is never sent to any server, stored, or logged.
+Processing happens locally on your device, so even sensitive data like API keys and credentials can be formatted without privacy concerns.

 JSON formatting (also called beautifying or pretty-printing) adds whitespace, indentation, and line breaks to make JSON human-readable.
 JSON minification does the opposite: it removes all unnecessary whitespace, comments, and formatting to produce the smallest possible file size.
 Formatted JSON is ideal for development and debugging, while minified JSON is preferred for production use where file size and bandwidth matter.